These old-fashioned Southern turnip greens are quick to cook, deliciously flavored, and the perfect side to accompany your next Southern-style meal.

 Now, this Southern turnip greens recipe came about as I didn’t have the time to cook my turnip greens the traditional way, so I decided to try sautéing them (which Southerners call “frying” since we use a little oil and a frying pan).
 I was thrilled when they tasted every bit as good as the other way of cooking, but with a lot less fuss!
 Plus, the ingredients are minimal.
 All you need are the turnip greens, bacon grease, diced onion, and salt.

-So if you want a big old mess of greens in less than fifteen minutes, this post is for you!
+So if you want a big old mess of simply but delicious-flavored greens in less than 15 minutes, keep reading!

-This is a mess 🙂 This amount is enough for a lunch for one person or side dish for two people.
+- A mess of fresh turnip greens from either your garden or the produce section at the grocery store.
+A mess is enough for a lunch for one person or a side dish for two people.

 I leave stems and everything on because they are delicious.
-I love the turnips, too, but I usually roast those along with other root vegetables.
+I love the turnips and turnip roots, too, but I usually roast those along with other root vegetables.
 There really isn’t any part of a turnip I don’t eat.
 Kinda like how the old folks used to say they ate every part of the chicken except for the cluck!

 Now place a little bit of bacon grease or oil or butter in a skillet.

-I’m using about tablespoon or so of bacon grease.
-This gives it a wonderful flavor.
-Did you know that bacon grease is one of the most flavorful oils you can cook with?
+I’m using about a tablespoon or so of bacon grease.
+Trust me, this makes the dish extra flavorful because bacon grease is one of the most flavorful oils you can cook with.
 And it only has around 30 calories per teaspoon.
-It’s also very frugal because you don’t actually buy it, but save it.
-You can read more about bacon grease and it’s uses by clicking here.
+It’s also very frugal because you don’t actually buy it but save it.
+You can read more about bacon grease and its uses by clicking here.